-Action or pro ject to be monitored
+Action or project to be monitored

-Date complet ted
+Date completed

 Notes

-Date monitored Notes How are things looking?
+Date Notes How are things looking?
 Record the progress.
-Follow-up actions Any maintenance needed?
+Follow-up actions monitored now are things tooking: Record the progress.
+Any maintenance needed?

-momeorea 3 3 , 3 Any manuerance needed:

 Forests and woodlands

 Program participants will have read the Rural Resource Guideline for this module.
 Please review that content.
 A bulleted content outline based on the guideline aids resource instructors (see "Content outline" below).
 This module can be delivered as a part of a complete Land Steward Training or used as a guide for a stand-alone field day.
 It helps to remind participants to connect the concepts from this module with other related module topics in the training.
 This module will introduce best practices on the topic and allow participants to see and evaluate resource conditions in the field.